gnsmrky/pytorch-fast-neural-style-for-web/README.md

 - Default ONNX opset level exported by PyTorch is `v9`, while ONNX.js is `v7`.
 - 2 ops are missing in ONNX.js, `InstanceNorm` and `Upsample` ops.
 _Update: Posted the "`InstanceNorm` missing" issue [here](https://github.com/Microsoft/onnxjs/issues/18)_.
-_Update: `InstanceNorm` is now supported using `cpu` and `wasm` as of feb 15, 2019 with this [merged ommit](https://github.com/Microsoft/onnxjs/pull/82#issuecomment-463867590)_.
+_Update: `InstanceNorm` is now supported in `master` branch by `cpu` and `wasm` backends (as of feb 15, 2019) with this [merged ommit](https://github.com/Microsoft/onnxjs/pull/82#issuecomment-463867590)_.
-- Combined with few other incompatibilities between PyTorch and ONNX.js.

 It is frustrating for a deep learning beginner to go through various frameworks, model formats, model conversions, and developing and deploying a deep learning application.
 Usually a deep learning framework comes with various examples.
 Running such examples within the accompanied framework is usually ok.
-Running examples in another framework, however, requires model conversion and the knowledge about the target framework.
+Running examples **_in a different target framework_**, however, requires model conversion and the knowledge about source and target framework.

 One major technique is to minimize the changes in both PyTorch (source framework) and ONNX.js (target framework) as both frameworks are being updated frequently.
 This is true particularly for ONNX.js as it is still in heavy development cycles.

-Thus, the following technicques were used:
+Thus, the following techniques were used:
+1. Avoid changes to ONNX.js.
-1. The only change for PyTorch is to change the default export opset level from 9 to 7.
+2. The only change for PyTorch is to change the default export opset level from 9 to 7.
    - In python environment, find the file `symbolic.py` for ONNX.
 Search `_onnx_opset_version` within this file, change the number from `9` to `7`.
    Change `_onnx_opset_version = 9` to `_onnx_opset_version = 7`
    - For example, in python 3.6 virtualenv for `pip` installed PyTorch (`pip install torch`), `symbolic.py` is usually located at:
    `./lib/python3.6/site-packages/torch/onnx/symbolic.py`
    - Link to GitHub [PyTorch v1.0 onnx/symbolic.py#164](v1.0.0/torch/onnx/symbolic.py#L164)

-2. Break down the un-supported `InstanceNorm` and `Upsample` ops to basic ops _only for inference eval_
+3. Break down the un-supported `InstanceNorm` and `Upsample` ops to basic ops _only for inference eval_
    - The re-written model for inference eval is in `transformer_net_baseops.py`
    - Rewrite using the basic ops and make sure the ops run correctly in ONNX.js.
       - `InstanceNorm2d_ONNXJS()` class replaces `InstanceNorm2d()` class
       - `_upsample_by_2()` replaces `interpolate()` in `UpsampleConvLayer` class.
    - Optimize the re-written ops so the performance is optimal in ONNX.js.
 (Involves repeative tries with different basic ops and benchmark in ONNX.js.)
-3. Make sure the pre-trained PyTorch weights and models (.pth files) can still be used.
+4. Make sure the pre-trained PyTorch weights and models (.pth files) can still be used.
    * _So no re-training is needed!_
-4. Avoid changes to ONNX.js.

 ## Even smaller model sizes
 Training